bustimes/transxchange-parser/README.md

   * `https://data.bus-data.dft.gov.uk/timetable/download/gtfs-file/scotland/`
   * `https://data.bus-data.dft.gov.uk/timetable/download/gtfs-file/wales/`

-If you've thought about it and still want to use TransXChange, there may be better parsers available.
-For example, [pytxc](https://github.com/ciaranmccormick/pytxc).
+If you've thought about it and still want to use TransXChange, there may be better parsers available, such as [pytxc](https://github.com/ciaranmccormick/pytxc).
+Or you could use the XML schema (`http://www.transxchange.org.uk/schema/2.4/TransXChange_general.xsd`) to generate some code.

+## Future ideas

+- Add type annotations
+- Support creating and modifying TransXChange files, not just reading them